Excse/cmake-template/README.md

 - Out-of-the-box **library target** with namespaced alias
 - **Header and source separation**: designed for libraries
 - **Exported CMake config** for easy consumption via `find_package`
-- **Installation rules** for headers, libraries, and CMake config files
 - **Testing setup** using GoogleTest (via FetchContent)
 - Clean, minimal, and ready to extend for your project